 ETS was where I first got training in emergency medicine.
 I started with a basic first aid course, and then took their EMT-I certification course.
-After some time working in the field, I was accepted into the much more intensive Paramedic school and licensure program where I learned anatomy/physiology, pharmacology, principles of paramedicine, emergency management (medical, traumatic and psychiatric).
-It took about 18 months, and was divided between classroom work and scenarios, hospital rotation, and a lengthy field internship with a nearby fire department.
+After some time working in the field as a basic EMT, I was accepted into the much more intensive Paramedic school and licensure program where I learned anatomy/physiology, pharmacology, principles of paramedicine, and emergency management (medical, traumatic and psychiatric).
+It took about 18 months start to finish, and was divided between classroom work and scenarios, a clinical hospital rotation, and lastly, a lengthy field internship with a nearby fire department.

 BA, Business Economics